What Is Therapy For Sexuality And How Can A Sex Therapist Help?

 The questions that you may be asked during your first appointment include your medical history, sex education, personal beliefs about sex, and what sexual concerns are currently impacting you.
 Being open and honest with your sex therapist will enable them to best meet your needs.
 Talking about sex may be uncomfortable for some individuals, but sex therapists are trained to help guide you through the process.

 Some people may not feel comfortable attending in-person sex therapy sessions due to personal concerns.
-Thanks to the rise of telehealth and Zoom therapy, people are now able to attend sex therapy sessions from the comfort of their homes.
-You can find a sex therapist online using an internet-based therapy platform such as BetterHelp
+Thanks to the rise of telehealth many sex therapists offer treatment virtually, in which people can attend sessions from the comfort of their homes.
+You can find a licensed, experienced sex therapist online using an internet-based therapy platform such as BetterHelp

-Benefits of online therapy for sexual issues include:
+Benefits of online therapy for sexual health concerns

 Takeaway

 Therapy for sexuality uses therapeutic approaches such as talk therapy or exposure therapy to treat sexual dysfunction.
 Sex education also plays a role in the therapeutic process.
-Thoughts and emotions can greatly impact sexual function, so therapy can help people understand the negative thoughts behind sexual problems they experience.
+Thoughts and emotions can greatly impact sexual function, so therapy can help people understand the negative thoughts behind the sexual problems they experience.
 Sex therapists are trained professionals who are experts in human sexuality and provide a safe, inclusive, and trauma-informed space to work through sexual issues.
+If you and/or your partner are experiencing mental health or relationship challenges, reaching out for help is the first step toward healing.

 Explore mental health and healing in therapy